rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

   - It creates a new Payment entity with all the general data related to the payment.
   - It starts the payment flow (see the document describing the exchange of messages between nodes in a payment flow)
   - This flow generates a few messages to sign by the light client (remember  the node never has access to the light client private keys, so he has to ask the light client to sign the messages he needs to send to the payee)
-- The light client has to make a long polling to the &quot;msg&quot; endpoint using GET method.
-Everytime the node needs some interaction with the light client it creates a new message in the &quot;MessagesPending&quot; table.
+- The light client has to make a long polling to the `msg` endpoint using GET method.
+Every time the node needs some interaction with the light client it creates a new message in the `MessagesPending` table.
 This endpoint retrieves all the messages in this table for the light client.
   - PENDING: we have to remove from the response the messages that were already sent to the light client.
 We have 2 options here:
     - Delete the record from the table
     - Make a logic delete and change a flag in the record in order to not return thar record anymore.